Mdfar/demo-repo/README.md

-# demo-repo
+# Tutorial for Git & Github
+## Required tools
-Beginning New Git
+Git
+Visual Studio Code or any other code editor